-At the end of the academic year, the Head Teacher meets with the Chair of Teaching and Learning, Chair of Staffing and Chair of Finance (all three make up the Pay Committee) The Head teacher makes her recommendations to the committee at a meeting.
+At the end of the academic year, the Headteacher meets with the Chair of Teaching Learning, Chair of Staffing, Chair of Finance, Audit and Vice Chair of Governors (all these make up the Pay Committee).
+The Headteacher makes her recommendations to the committee at a meeting.

-The Pay Committee determines pay levels / increases and review the performance management reports and the recommendations from the head teacher.
-The head teacher is monitored by the members.
+The Pay Committee determines pay levels / increases and review the performance management reports and the recommendations from the headteacher.
+The headteacher is monitored by the members.

-The Head Teacher is appraised three times a year by an external company.
+The Headteacher is appraised three times a year by an external company.